evrythng/evrythng-scan.js/README.md

 **Note: Setting this option to a positive value will disable automatic redirection and creating scan action if more than one match was found.**

+**Note: Barcode, QRCode and Datamatrix matched recognitions always yield scores of 100, meaning they will be at the top of the list before image recognition - in case `autodetect' type is chosen.**

 #### timeout
 Type: `Integer` Default: `10000`